 Positive and supportive social and physical learning and working environments address and respect the diversity within our student and staff population and are a key contributor to health for individuals.
-A wellness policy supports the Board of Trustees (the Board) in meeting its responsibility to establish and maintain governance and organizational structures that promote student and staff well-being and success, and monitor and evaluate their effectiveness.
+A wellness policy supports the Board in meeting its responsibility to establish and maintain governance and organizational structures that promote student and staff well-being and success, and monitor and evaluate their effectiveness.

 The Alberta Education’s Framework for Kindergarten to Grade 12 Wellness Education, 2009, defines the five dimensions of wellness as:

 These dimensions do not exist in isolation; it is the balance and interplay of these elements that constitute wellness.
 For example, all wellness curricula, including topics considered controversial or sensitive, such as those related to issues of sexual and mental health, are approached through the lens of this holistic definition of wellness.
 This provides opportunities for students to accept and appreciate diversity and the uniqueness of self and others.

 The Board recognizes that wellness is both an individual and collective responsibility.
 The Board believes that a state of personal wellness enables students and staff to reach their full potential and to contribute in an increasingly interdependent world.
 The Board acknowledges that only by working in partnership with students, staff, parents, community members, organizations and government can we promote and foster lifelong habits that support wellness.

 The Board recognizes that it is subject to different legislative requirements when supporting student and staff wellness.
 As such, the Board embraces a Comprehensive School Health approach and is committed to ensuring that students and staff are provided with the supports they need to learn about, create and maintain a District culture of wellness.
 The Board is further committed to providing safe, healthy learning and working environments through prevention of personal and occupational injuries and illnesses, and a proactive approach to creating positive and supportive environments that contribute to the well-being of self and others.